robbylew/robertlewisdev-v2/pages/posts/shazam.md

 I stumbled across [this fascinating YouTube video](https://www.youtube.com/watch?v=a0CVCcb0RJM) about how Shazam works and was immediately hooked.
 The technology behind recognizing songs from short audio clips was so interesting I had to dive deeper.
 You can't tell me you don't have intense urges to understand random topics in their entirety.

 No?
 Just me?
-K ur loss.
+Whatever.

-Anyways as I was researching I was taking a bunch of took notes and thought why not share this journey and create a blog section of my website where I can rant or teach random topics like this.
+When I was researching this topic taking a bunch of notes and all the grand and completely unique idea came to mind.
+Why not blog about it!!
+Almost as bad as starting a podcast where have my morals gone.
+Whatever now I get to freely rant or teach random topics to the void.
 Make my mark on the interwebs.

-Anyways enough about me im gonna be attempting to break down the science and algorithms powering Shazam in a way that's hopefully both accessible and accurate :)
+Allow me to attempt and break down the science behind the algorithms powering Shazam in a way that's hopefully both understandable and accurate :)

 ## Music and Physics